Theoretical model for multi-orbital Kondo screening in strongly correlated molecules with several unpaired electrons: Results

 \subsection{Fused Aza-[3]-Triangulene ($\FAT$)}

 The spin $S$ of [$N$]-Triangulene increases linearly with the number $N$ of units on the sides of the molecule according to Ovchinnikov's rule \cite{bib:ovchinnikov78}.
 The value of $S$ is decreased by 1/2 when a N atom substitutional is introduced at the center (Aza-[$N$]-Triangulene).
 Further alterations of the spin state can be achieved by charge transfer upon adsorption on a metal, dehydrogenation, and also by fusing Triangulenes at different C sites.
 In Ref.~\cite{bib:calupitan23} the fused Aza-[3]-Triangulene is reported.
 This molecule has open-shell character, with a $S=1$ ground state and +1 net charge when adsorbed on Au(111).
-The conductance spectrum shows a zero-bias peak consistent with a Kondo effect at $T_\ex=4.3$\,K$\approx 0.37$\,meV.
-A fit to the Frota function yields $\FWHM_\ex=15.0$\,meV.
+The conductance spectrum shows a zero-bias peak consistent with a Kondo effect at $T_\ex=4.3$\,K~$\approx 0.37$\,meV.
+A fit to the Frota function \cite{frota1992} yields $\FWHM_\ex=15.0$\,meV.

 Our analysis shows that the KOs for this system are mostly combinations of the HOMO and LUMO orbitals, given in Fig. \ref{fig: active space Fused Aza Triangulene}, across the whole $\mu$ range.
-For our calculations we use $\mu=5$\,eV, which gives us similar coupling constants for the two KOs located in the lower (KO 1) and upper (KO 2) triangulenes, see Fig. \ref{fig:FAT} a-e).
-With this choice of $\mu$, we expect STM signals in the lower and upper triangulenes, in accordance with the experimental measurements.
+For our calculations we use $\mu=5$\,eV, which gives us similar coupling constants for the two KOs located in the lower (KO 1) and upper (KO 2) triangulenes, see Fig. \ref{fig:FAT} a,c-f).
+With this choice of $\mu$, we expect STM signals in the lower and upper triangulenes, in accordance with the experimental measurements shown in Fig. \ref{fig:FAT} g).
 In particular, we accurately reproduce the brighter sections in the lower part of the lower triangulene and in the outside left edge of the upper triangulene.
-The computed spectral functions, shown in Fig. \ref{fig:FAT} f), feature Kondo peaks with $\FWHM_\NRG=15.5$\,meV and 14.4\,meV close to the temperature-corrected experimental value 14.8\,meV for $\Gamma=1.95$\,eV.
-The corresponding Kondo temperatures are $T_\K=90$\,K and 84\,K, well above the experimental temperature.
+The computed spectral functions, shown in Fig. \ref{fig:FAT} b), feature Kondo peaks with $\FWHM_\NRG=$~14.6\,meV and 13.4\,meV close to the temperature-corrected experimental value 14.8\,meV for $\Gamma=$~1.6\,eV.
+The corresponding Kondo temperatures are $T_\K=$~84.7\,K and 77.8\,K, well above the experimental temperature.